 5. Make your room conducive for sleep

 We tend the spend the most time in our bedrooms, so it should be a place that is conducive.
 You shouldn’t do some last-minute work on your bed or watch a bit of TV before bedtime.
 This makes it easier for your body to relax and unwind at night.
+Many people sleep best in a slightly cool room with adequate ventilation.
+To avoid the disappointment of electricity failure, getting a rechargeable water fan that also allows you to put in water to have the effect of an Air Conditioner is a great option.

 You also have to ensure you have comfortable beds and pillows.
 Beds and bedspreads should also be sleep-inducing.
 Children usually don’t like sleeping.
 In addition to having a bedtime routine, the room decoration also has to be inviting enough for children.
-This kiddies bedspread is an example.

 Sleep Disorders

 If you have trouble sleeping, this could be due to a sleep disorder such as insomnia or sleep apnea.
 See a doctor if you have continued trouble sleeping.
 In some cases, your doctor may suggest trying an over-the-counter or prescription sleep aid.
-In other cases, your doctor may want you to do a sleep study, to help diagnose the problem.
+In other cases, your doctor may want you to do a sleep study to help diagnose the problem.